senchalabs/CmdPackages/README.md

     cd CmdPackages
     mklink /D ext C:\Code\ext-5.0.1

 You will need to run this as Administrator.
+To remove this link use `rd`.